orkes-io/docs/docs/reference-docs/terminate-task.md

 ![Conductor UI - Workflow Diagram](/img/tutorial/Terminate_Task.png)

 ### Best Practices

 1. Include termination reason when terminating the workflow with failure status to make it easy to understand the cause.
-2. Include any additional details (e.g. output of the tasks, switch case etc) that helps understand the path taken to termination.
+2. Include any additional details (e.g. output of the tasks, switch case, etc) that helps understand the path taken to the termination.